What is a bucket list and how do you create one? Use our free bucket list template to create a bucket list that will transform your life!

 Education

-- Do you want to further your education?
-Examples, get a degree, do a course, study something you have always wanted to explore.
+• Do you want to further your education?
+Examples, are getting a degree, doing a course, and studying something you have always wanted to explore.

-- Make a list of the skills or hobbies that you would like to learn or try: examples, knitting, origami, pottery, yoga.
+• Make a list of the skills or hobbies that you would like to learn or try: for example, knitting, origami, pottery, yoga.

 There is no such thing as the “best bucket list.”
 What might be important to someone is not necessarily as important to others.
 Your list should contain the things that are most important to you.
 It is your life and your list!